naturaone/tusita/README.md

 ##  License

 All content in this repository (including but not limited to: philosophical articles, design layouts, and Logo) is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+- Free Sharing: Attribution to "Baitouweng" is required.

+- NonCommercial & NoDerivatives: Commercial use and modification are prohibited.

+- Common Heritage of All: All implementation must be non-profit, open, and for the public good.

+- Irrevocable: This license is irrevocable; any violation will result in immediate termination of rights.

 For details:
 -  [LICENSE](./LICENSE) (Legal Code)